dphfox/Fusion/docs/tutorials/basic-state/computations.md

 	There are 12 players online.
 	```

-With that, you understand the basic idea of computed objects!
-They let you
+That's the basic idea of computed objects; they let you define your values
-define your values *reactively* - as automatically-updating computations.
+*reactively*, i.e. as automatically-updating computations.

 -----

 !!! danger
 	Stick to using state objects and computed objects inside your computations.
-	Fusion can detect these objects and listen for changes.
+	Fusion can detect when you use these objects and listen for changes.

-	Fusion can't automatically detect changes when you use 'normal' variables,
+	Fusion *can't* automatically detect changes when you use 'normal' variables:
-	or get values from 'normal' functions:

 	```Lua
 	local theVariable = "Hello"